VRCWizard/TTS-Voice-Wizard/README.md

 🔋 Display tracker and controller battery life in conjunction with XSOverlay <br />

-❤️ Display Heartrate in chatbox in conjunction with HRtoVRChat_OSC <br />
+❤️ Use in conjuntion with HRtoVRChat_OSC to enable you to display your heartrate in VRChat's Chatbox <br />

-📹 Check out the [Demonstration Video](https://youtu.be/wBRUcx9EWes) for a more in-depth look (a bit outdated)
+📹 For a more detailed look at the app's features, check out the [Demonstration Video](https://youtu.be/wBRUcx9EWes) (although it's a bit outdated)

-## Quickstart Guide
+## GETTING STARTED

-[![Getting Started with TTS Voice Wizard](https://user-images.githubusercontent.com/101527472/216428051-e7dda4a2-cb5c-48ab-b04f-73dd12bad23a.png)](https://youtu.be/n5nLnacVGu4 "Getting Started with TTS Voice Wizard")

 -  Please read the [Quickstart Guide](https://github.com/VRCWizard/TTS-Voice-Wizard/wiki/Quickstart-Guide) for instructions on how to set up the basic features of TTS Voice Wizard.
 The [Getting Started Video](https://youtu.be/n5nLnacVGu4) is the Quickstart Guide in video form.

+[![Getting Started with TTS Voice Wizard](https://user-images.githubusercontent.com/101527472/216428051-e7dda4a2-cb5c-48ab-b04f-73dd12bad23a.png)](https://youtu.be/n5nLnacVGu4 "Getting Started with TTS Voice Wizard")